 Step 1: Free download Google FRP removal on Windows, and then launch the FRP bypass tool on the Windows, two feathers: Remove Google Lock and Remove Screen Lock, select the first feather, click on it to bypass FRP lock on the phone.

 Step 2: Currently, the EelPhone Google FRP Removal works for Samsung phone only, other Android phones is waiting in the list, and all data will be erased after removing FRP lock on the phone.
 Click on Next to remove FRP from the Android phone.
 And connect the FRP locked Android phone to the Google FRP removal via USB cable.

 Note: Select the model information exactly before tapping on Next button.

-Step 4: The moment that you have clicked on Start button, our removal will send instructions to Samsung device, keep connection is very important while the removal is sending instruction to your Samsung device.
+Step 4: The moment that you have clicked on Start Remove button, our removal will send notification to Samsung device, keeping connection is very important while the removal is sending notification to your Samsung device.

 Step 5: The Samsung device will pop-up one window when received the instruction, click on View to open the link on the browser, the link will open the frpfile.com, click on Download button to get the file to remove FRP lock on the phone, that's why the FRP locked Samsung phone should be linked to the WIFI.
 Click on Next button to go on.